igraph/python-igraph/README.md

 Continuous integration tests are regularly executed on all non-EOL Python branches.

-As for Python 2.x, the latest branch of `python-igraph` that supports Python 2 is the 0.8.x series.
-Python 2 support will be dropped with the release of `python-igraph` 0.9.
+Python 2 support has been dropped with the release of `python-igraph` 0.9.

 ### PyPy